DrSchabbs/bindED/README.md

 * en-GB
 * de-neo2

-If you are using any non-US layout you might have noticed that some binds donít work.
+If you are using any non-US layout you might have noticed that some binds don‚Äôt work.
 Elite internally uses keycode values (a number assigned to each key on the keyboard) for its bindings but for some reason both displays and saves them as keysyms (the label on the key), according to the UK QWERTY keyboard layout.
-That means VoiceAttack canít just send the keysym it reads from a binding, it has to translate it into the corresponding keycode.
+That means VoiceAttack can‚Äôt just send the keysym it reads from a binding, it has to translate it into the corresponding keycode.

 The original plugin contained a `EDMap.txt` file that contains information on